Back to Case Studies

 Diagnosing the problems

-Mapping the full support journey from customer contact to technical resolution revealed that the escalation model was not optimised for the actual query patterns.
-The majority of queries followed predictable, automatable logic flows that could be resolved without human intervention.
-Only a minority required genuine specialist intervention.
-However, the three-tier escalation model treated all queries as if they required human handling, creating unnecessary workload and inefficiency.
+Misaligned model.
+Mapping the full support journey revealed that the three-tier escalation model did not reflect actual query patterns.
+The majority of queries followed predictable, automatable flows.
+Only a minority required specialist intervention.
+Yet every query was routed as if it needed human handling, compounding workload across all tiers unnecessarily.

 To move product decisions from opinion to objective evidence, I introduced a prioritisation framework to the design roadmap.
 Using RICE scoring, MoSCoW analysis, and Impact vs. Effort mapping, every UX initiative was evaluated against business value and feasibility before entering the backlog.
 When user needs conflicted with business objectives, the framework made trade-offs visible, giving stakeholders a transparent basis for prioritisation rather than competing intuitions.